What is Charleston Music Hall’s current policy regarding COVID-19?

 The bars accept cash AND/OR credit cards.
 An ATM is located in the downstairs lobby next to the bar.
 The Box Office accepts Visa, MasterCard, American Express and Discover at all times.
 Cash is only accepted for purchasing tickets on the day of the event.

-ALL BAGS MUST BE CLEAR.
-Small personal clutches no larger than 4.5″ x 6.5″ will be permitted.
+ALL BAGS MUST BE CLEAR except for small personal clutches (no larger than 4.5″ x 6.5″).

 Our Box Office is open Thursdays – Saturdays from 10AM to 3PM for in person ticket sales.
 The Box Office also opens 2 hours before showtime.